Joyce Pensato; 'Joyceland', Lisson Gallery, April-May 2014

 Are artist's studios havens for autonomous expression?
 Even when their productions become commodity machines?
 On this account, it appears the best of both worlds is achievable.

 A sinister adult subversion of children’s ephemera is both inevitable and reflective of art, significantly it seems, whenever contemporary American ephemera is imported.
 The dark undercurrents of a Mike Kelley teddy or the totemic profanity of a Paul McCarthy provide obvious connections.
+The eyes remind me of Primal Scream's Screamadelica album cover too, kinda trippy and ambiguous where you see eyes because it's hard to see anything else when two big dots sit in a circle.
 Indeed, cartoons are a popular thread in bridging or renegotiating that thinking gap between unaccessible art and dumbed-down culture.
 Instead, what we witness here is the artist’s entire assets and processes of production subverted into greater adult values.
-A fool proof Midas touch; in which the self valorised subject matter is inseparable and cyclical to its created commodities.
+A fool proof Midas touch in which the self valorised subject matter is inseparable and cyclical to its created art commodities.
 But I can’t actually stomach to be around this for too long, because the very stench of enamel, turpentine and dust clogs my lungs.
 She must get high on this shit.
 Perhaps there is a degree of danger after all...

 The causational paintings born from these subjects are placed just outside, a sensible curatorial move.
 Portraits such as ‘Golden Batman’ are reduced to Franz Klein-esque outlines, overlaid in monochrome and metallic colour.
 But the truly heroic is in the passionate mark making gestures, almost to the point of masculine caricature.
 An abstract expressionism dramatised, where every line has a runny nose effect and flicks of black appear like UV damage to the faces of Eric Cartman and co.
 As such these representations never aim to escape assigned recognition and its bolshy simplicity refutes meditation.
 But they look fun all the same and it is sadly refreshing to see such reminiscent artistic wrestling.
 Pensato sure is living the dream.
 Although there are some excellent frenzied drawings of Donald Duck dotted around and a ragged ‘Marge in Hell’ charcoal rendering is ferociously articulated.
+Actually, I would have liked to see just Marge Simpsons' hair reaching an entire wall 20 foot wall in abstract curves.
 Nevertheless, it is the preserved studio which impassions my imagination and walking past enormous silver streaks of another ‘Batman’ especially graffitied in the main gallery wall only magnifies my desensitisation.
-Actually, it would have been great if just Marge's hair reached this entire wall instead.